guibozi/Team1-F24-BUSI732/README.md

      > ⚠️ **Important:** Remove the last prefix line if it exists.

-2. **Update Environment for Others**:
+3. **Merging Updates**:
-   - After updating `environment.yml`, other need to update their local environment to match the new configuration:
+   - After updating `environment.yml` or pull the latest changes from the repository (including an updated `environment.yml`). you need to update the local environment to match the new configuration:
      ```bash
      conda env update --file environment.yml --prune
      ```
-   - This will update their environment to match the `environment.yml` file, adding or removing packages as needed.
+   - This will update your environment to match the `environment.yml` file, adding or removing packages as needed.

+   > **Note**: The `--prune` flag ensures any packages removed from the environment are also removed locally, keeping everyone’s environment consistent.

-3. **Commit Your Changes**:
+4. **Commit Your Changes**:
    - When you’ve made changes to the environment or code, commit and push them:
      ```bash
      git add .